Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Introduction

 \section{Introduction}

 Ribonucleic Acid (RNA) plays essential roles in the core activities within living cells such as transcription and translation~\cite{crick1970central}, catalyzing reactions~\cite{doudna2002chemical}, and controlling gene expression~\cite{serganov2007ribozymes}.
 Given a target structure, RNA design aims to find sequences that can fold into that structure.
-This problem, however, has been proved NP-hard~\cite{bonnet2020designing} when the simple base-pair based energy model is adopted.
-The importance of RNA structure and the hardness of RNA design problem have motivated various RNA design methods~\cite{hofacker1994fast,lorenz+:2011,andronescu2004new,Zadeh+:2010,taneda2011modena,garcia2013rnaifold,rubio2018multiobjective,portela2018unexpectedly,zhou2023rna}.
+This problem, however, has been proved NP-hard~\cite{bonnet2020designing} when the simplest model of energy is adopted.
+The importance of RNA structure and the hardness of RNA design problem have motivated various RNA design methods~\cite{andronescu2004new,bellaousov2018accelerated,garcia2013rnaifold,hofacker1994fast,lorenz+:2011,portela2018unexpectedly,rubio2018multiobjective,taneda2011modena,Zadeh+:2010,zhou2023rna}.

 While extensive research has been dedicated to designing RNA based on a target structure, there is a notable scarcity of literature investigating the undesignability of RNA design using realistic energy models.
 Undesignability refers to the inability to find an RNA sequence that can fold into a desired structure using a realistic energy model.
-Initially, specific cases of undesignability was discovered by the work~\cite{aguirre2007computational} attempting to extend RNA-SSD, which identified two undesignable motifs and proposed alternative motifs that would consistently be favored by the conventional Turner energy models.
+Initially, specific cases of undesignability were discovered by the work~\cite{aguirre2007computational} attempting to extend RNA-SSD~\cite{andronescu2004new}, which identified two undesignable motifs and proposed alternative motifs that would consistently be favored by the conventional Turner energy models~\cite{turner+:2010}.
 Later work~\cite{halevs2015combinatorial} has presented additional motifs that prevent designability, as observed using the maximum base pair model, which is not necessarily realistic.
-To the best of our knowledge, the examination of undesignable structures or motifs based on the nearest neighbor model~\cite{turner+:2010,Mathews+:2004,Methews+:1999} has not been thoroughly explored thus far.
+Recent works~\cite{yao2019exponentially,yao:2021thesis} outlined a method to verify undesignability for short motifs through exhaustive enumeration and folding.
+To the best of our knowledge, the examination of undesignable structures or motifs based on the nearest neighbor model~\cite{Methews+:1999,Mathews+:2004,turner+:2010} has not been thoroughly explored thus far.

 To bridge the gap between RNA design and undesignability, we propose a systematic and scientifically grounded approach known as ``Rival Structure Generation and Structure Decomposition" (RIGENDE).
 Our methodology operates on the principle of ``proof by construction," whereby undesignability is confirmed by the identification of rival structures that consistently outperform the target structure for any possible RNA sequence.
 RIGENDE can not only serve as a sanity check for empirical RNA design methods, allowing for the avoidance of executing heuristic-based algorithms in situations where no feasible solution exists, but also provide deeper insights into the energy models themselves.
 This, in turn, contributes to a more profound understanding of thermodynamic models used for the prediction of RNA secondary structures.
 The main contributions of this paper are: \begin{enumerate} \item Theorems.
 We establish the theoretical grounds for Undesignable RNA Structure Identification, characterizing the importance of rival structure(s) and structure decomposition. \item Algorithms.
 Driven by the proposed theorems, we designed and implemented highly efficient algorithms to verify undesignability automatically. \item Application.
 When applying to the puzzles from Eterna100~\cite{anderson2016principles} benchmark, RIGENDE is able to prove 15 of them are undesignable.
 Remarkably, the verification process for each puzzle was completed within a matter of seconds or minutes. \end{enumerate}